githubsatelliteworkshops/ci-cd-with-actions/workshop/react-app.md

 - The `build` folder contains the static pages which can be deployed to a service of your choice luke Azure, AWS, Google Cloud, etc.
 - For our workshop to simplify the setup required for the hosting services, we will be using GitHub Pages.

-Following is the starter app built using this repository -
+Following is the app page built using this repository -

 <img width="238" alt="image" src="https://user-images.githubusercontent.com/25735209/112099601-d5684580-8bc9-11eb-81bf-e884b72efa56.png">